rabbitmq/rabbitmq-website/site/federated-exchanges.md

 ## <a id="loops" class="anchor" href="#loops">Complex Topologies and Loop Handling</a>

 A federated exchange can be "upstream" from another federated exchange.
 One can even form "loops", for example, exchange A declares exchange B to be upstream from it, and exchange B declares exchange A to be upstream from it.
 More complex multiply-connected arrangements are allowed.

 Such complex topologies will be increasingly difficult to reason about and troubleshoot, however.

-To prevent messages being continually copied and re-routed (in a never-ending cycle) there is a limit placed on the number of times a message can be copied over a link (see <a href="#upstream-sets"><code>max-hops</code></a> below).
+To prevent messages being continually copied and re-routed (in a never-ending cycle) there is a limit placed on the number of times a message can be copied over a link [`max-hops`](#upstream-sets) below).

 It is recommended that all the exchanges linked by federation are of the same type.
 Mixing types can and likely will lead to confusing routing behaviours.